UN: Last year saw highest number of Afghan civilian deaths

 The U.S. military says it carried out 6,823 sorties last year in which munitions were fired __ the highest number in the last six years.

-Last year “witnessed the highest number of civilian casualties ever recorded from suicide attacks and aerial operations,” according to the report, which said 3,804 people were killed and 7,189 were wounded.
+Last year “witnessed the highest number of civilian casualties ever recorded from suicide attacks and aerial operations,” according to the report.

 Since the U.N. began documenting civilian casualties 10 years ago, more than 32,000 civilians have been killed and another 60,000 wounded.